NataliaKhaidanova/MT-evaluation-metrics/README.md

 <h1>Machine-translation Evaluation: Comparing Traditional and Neural Machine-translation Evaluation Metrics for English→Russian</h1>

-The repository is part of the thesis project for the Master's Degree in "Linguistics: Text Mining" at the Vrije Universiteit Amsterdam (2022-2023).
+This repository is part of the thesis project for the Master's Degree in "Linguistics: Text Mining" at the Vrije Universiteit Amsterdam (2022-2023).
 The project focuses on replicating and reproducing selected research conducted at the WMT21 Metrics Task.
 It involves evaluating the traditional (SacreBLEU, TER, and CHRF2) and best-performing reference-based (BLEURT-20, COMET-MQM_2021) and reference-free (COMET-QE-MQM_2021) neural metrics.
+The evaluation is conducted across two domains: news articles and TED talks.
+By examining the performance of these metrics, we aim to understand their effectiveness and suitability in different translation contexts.
+Furthermore, this thesis project extends the evaluation to assess the applicability of reference-free neural metrics, with a particular focus on COMET-QE-MQM_2021, for professional human translators.
+The evaluation is specifically performed on a distinct domain, namely scientific articles.

 <h2>Content</h2>